 This horror movie is a British production which has been playing at film festivals since premiering at TIFF [Toronto International Film Festival] on September 8, 2019.
 When you get the chance to watch this movie, you really should jump at it.
 Especially if it’s a screening in a movie theater.

 The final scene of Saint Maud is probably one of the most perfect end scenes ever in any movie!

 Overall, Saint Maud is the kind of movie that works perfectly for horror fans while it might be way too much (read: too scary) for people who don’t have the stomach for horror.
 In other words; Horror fans should be excited about this little gem of a horror movie!

 Saint Maud is still playing at film festivals, but it will be released by A24 in 2020.
-We’ll update this review with further release details when they are known.

 Director: Rose Glass